MokoSan/IntelligentInvestor/Chapter3.md

 13. __The Law of Financial Markets__: The only undisputable truth that the past has taught us is that the future will surprise us - always!
 14. Markets will brutally surprise the very people who are most certain that their views about the future are right.
 15. Staying humble about your forecasting powers, as Graham did, will keep you from risking too much on a view of the future that may as well turn out to be wrong.
-16. You should lower your expectation - but not to depress your spirit.
-17. For the intelligent investor, hope always springs eternal, because it should.
+16. You should lower your expectation - but not to depress your spirit for the intelligent investor, hope always springs eternal, because it should.
-18. In the financial markets, the worse the future looks, the better it turns out to be.
+17. In the financial markets, the worse the future looks, the better it turns out to be.
-19. "Blessed is he who expecteth nothing, for he shall enjoy everything".
+18. "Blessed is he who expecteth nothing, for he shall enjoy everything".